Chapter 3 A (brief) introduction to R

 3.1 Overview

-The following chapter provides a basic introduction to coding in R. If you already have experience with coding, perhaps from Spatial Ecology or Understanding GIS, then the following content should be familiar to you.
+The following chapter provides a basic introduction to coding in R. If you already have experience with coding, perhaps from Understanding GIS, then the following content should be familiar to you.
 For those of you with little or no experience with code, the content builds from the simple (using R as a calculator) to the complex (loading packages and data, plotting) and will equip you with the skills needed to complete Practicals 1 (Eskdale) and 2 (Mersey)

 You should aim to work through this Chapter by the end of Week 8, making sure you understand the concepts and code before moving on to the next sub-section.